On this page

 Childcare organisations (childcare centres, playgroups and childminding agencies) and care providers must join an independent dispute committee.

 Your organisation must join an independent dispute committee.
 A group of organisations that represent clients and care providers may establish their own dispute commission, which will then be recognised by CIBG as part of the Care Sector Quality, Complaints and Disputes Act (Wet kwaliteit, klachten en geschillen zorg, Wkkgz).
-As of 1 January 2017 you need to have a written agreement with all care providers who work for you.
+You need to have a written agreement with all care providers who work for you.

 Handling of complaints